isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 (2) In such cases, there is therefore a need to find a tenant prepared to:

-a.
-Invest capital to upgrade the unit to meet modern day amenities.
+* Invest capital to upgrade the unit to meet modern day amenities.
-b.
-Accept that the benefits of investment can only be enjoyed for the duration of the tenancy.
+* Accept that the benefits of investment can only be enjoyed for the duration of the tenancy.
-c.
-And take on the risk of a higher rental price to renew, or not renewing and writing off the cost of the capital expenditure altogether.
+* And take on the risk of a higher rental price to renew, or not renewing and writing off the cost of the capital expenditure altogether.

 {:start="40"}
 40. This limits the pool of prospective tenants for Black and Whites:

 (1) Most tenants would prefer a ready-to move in property:

-a.
-Which they can furnish and almost immediately occupy.
+* Which they can furnish and almost immediately occupy.

 (2) And not have to fork out capital expenditure.